 From a decolonial perspective, this phrase implies that everyone is equally situated within the same power structure, when this is also not the case.
 People of colour, women, and other marginalised groups have long been excluded from the decision-making process and denied access to resources and opportunities.
 Therefore, this phrase fails to recognise the ways in which power and privilege are distributed unequally along lines of race, gender, and class.

 This expression hides away the history of colonisation and oppression that has enabled the dominant power structures to perpetuate themselves.
-Furthermore, it ignores the ongoing legacy of colonialism and its effects on marginalised people worldwide, who are often excluded from the “same boat” and have been denied the same opportunities as their more privileged counterparts.
+Also, it ignores the ongoing legacy of colonialism and its effects on marginalised people worldwide, who are often excluded from the “same boat” and have been denied the same opportunities as their more privileged counterparts.

 It is deeply unjust and tragically ironic that the people suffering the most from climate change are the same people who are the least responsible for it.
 While the wealthy and industrialised nations are primarily responsible for the emissions of greenhouse gases that are driving climate change, it is the poor and marginalised populations in the world who are bearing the brunt of the consequences.
 From sea level rise and coastal flooding to extreme heat and drought, the communities most vulnerable to these impacts are the same ones that have done the least to cause the problem.